-The Consumer Financial Protection Bureau (CFPB) has been running A/B tests for over four years, and we have learned a lot about when testing makes sense, how to work cross-team for the best results, how to run a successful test, and what it means when your test doesn’t get the results you expected.
+The Consumer Financial Protection Bureau (CFPB) has been running A/B tests for over four years.
+We have learned a lot about when testing makes sense, how to work across teams for the best results, how to run a successful test, and what it means when your test doesn’t get the results you expected.
 In this session, we would like to share knowledge with our new community of practice, as well as discuss what we as a group hope to get out of this community.

 Our Speaker and Community Manager